 BHH was initially started to serve the ex-pat community in times of life-ending illness.
 Since then it has grown to encompass much more.
 While BHH medical personnel are prohibited from providing medical care, we still have teams that will help the patient and family navigate end-of-life illnesses.
 In addition, BHH provides home care for those with short term illnesses, medical equipment, respite care, meals, transportation to doctor visits.
 BHH also has a Healthy Living series with talks held at the BCP and courses in CPR held at the Animales Building in Alto Boquete.

 In order to be eligible for BHH services the patient must reside in our service area: Boquete, Alto Bouqete, Palmira, Caldera, Potrerillos, Jaramillo, Los Naranjos, Alto Lino.
 Second, the use of equipment must be for a short-term – less than three months.
 There must also be a medical need for the services.
-On calling the Administrator (6781-9250), the patient or their family will be asked some questions in order to determine if BHH services are required and helpful.
+On calling the Patient Care Coordinator (6781-9250), the patient or their family will be asked some questions in order to determine if BHH services are required and helpful.

 Our service area includes Boquete, Alto Bouqete, Palmira, Caldera, Potrerillos, Jaramillo, Los Naranjos, and Alto Lino.